 Commonly known malware

-Typically, a virus runs when someone executes an infected program from an email attachment, from a software that was downloaded from an untrusted source, or someone boots from an infected storage device.
+Typically, a virus runs when someone executes an infected program from an email attachment, from software that was downloaded from an untrusted source, or someone boots from an infected storage device.

-Often the end-user won’t know their computer has been infected until the virus kicks in and takes over the machine.
+Often, the end-user won’t know their computer has been infected until the virus kicks in and takes over the machine.

 They are also difficult to detect as they can discretely hide inside the victim’s computer.
-Some spyware, such as keyloggers can be installed on systems to monitor users.
+Some spyware, such as keyloggers, can be installed on systems to monitor users.

 In addition, Spyware can also disrupt users and control computers by installing unwanted software or redirecting users to unwanted sites.
 They can also change the computer settings and make an internet connection very slow.

 There are a few other ransomware variants that are more simple.
-Some ransomware my simply lock a system, which may not be very difficult for a tech-savvy person to get around the malware without having to issue a payment to unlock the system.
+Some ransomware may simply lock a system, which may not be very difficult for a tech-savvy person to get around the malware without having to issue a payment to unlock the system.